DynaPlex/DynaPlex/docs/adding_models.md

 - **MDP Constructor**: Every MDP should have a constructor accepting a `const VarGroup&`.
-The `VarGroup` behaves similarly to a JSON file or nested dictionary, albeit with some limitations (e.g., only supporting homogeneous lists and requiring the root to be an object).
+The `VarGroup` behaves similarly to a JSON file or nested dictionary, albeit with some restrictions (lists must be homogeneous and root must be object/dict).
 This consistent construction method:
   - Enables the uniform creation of MDPs and type erasure.
 This means any MDP can be retrieved with a single function, and there's a singular type `DynaPlex::MDP` that can house every MDP.
   - Streamlines algorithm writing, compilation, and python bindings.
   - Since the MDP is defined by these variables, a unique identifier can be generated from them, eliminating the need to manually implement and update `GetIdentifier`.
   - enables very flexible configuration of any MDP.

 - **VarGroup Usage**: The `VarGroup` is frequently used throughout the code.
 For its syntax, refer to `tests/other_unit_tests/t_model_provider.cpp` and `t_initiateclasswithvargroup.cpp` in the same directory.
-You'll need to:
+Apart from providing a constructor of the MDP based on VarGroup, You'll need to:
-  - Convert `MDP::State` to `VarGroup`, facilitating state console printing and conversion to native python objects.
+  - Convert `MDP::State` to `VarGroup`, facilitating state console printing and conversion to native python objects, as shown in `lost_sales.cpp`
-  - Provide a reverse conversion, as shown in `lost_sales.mdp`.
+  - Provide a reverse conversion, as shown in `lost_sales.cpp`.

 ---